List of Australia Test cricketers

 This is a list of Australia Test cricketers.
 A Test match is an international two-innings per side cricket match between two of the leading cricketing nations.
 The list is arranged in the order in which each player won his Test cap by playing for the Australia cricket team.
 Where more than one player won his first Test cap in the same Test match, those players are listed alphabetically by surname.
-The "baggy green" is the name given to the dark green cap with the Australian coat of arms on the front worn by the Australian Test team.
+The "baggy green" is the name given to the dark green cap with the unofficial colonial era Australian coat of arms on the front worn by the Australian Test team.

 Players

-Statistics are correct as of 13 March 2023.
+Statistics are correct as of 14 June 2025.

 Shirt number history

 Since the 2019 Ashes series, there has been an introduction of names and numbers on all Test players' shirts as with ODI/T20 shirts in an effort to engage new fans and help identify the players.
 This forms part of the inaugural ICC World Test Championship, a league competition between the top nine Test nations spread over a two-year period, culminating in a Final between the top two teams.